 Mr. Haque is a member of the Illinois and Montana Bars, and is admitted to practice before the Ninth Circuit Court of Appeals, and the U.S. District Courts for Montana and the Northern District of Illinois.
 Mr. Haque represents immigrants throughout the country, and has appeared before Immigration Courts in numerous states.

-Mr. Haque resides in Helena, Montana with his wife, Sandra, and his family.
+Mr. Haque resides in Helena, Montana with his wife, Sandra, and his three children.

 For a consultation with Mr. Haque, please submit our online form.

 Chicago-Kent College of Law, Chicago, IL, Juris Doctor with High Honors, May 2005, Order of the Coif, Chicago-Kent Law Review, August 2003-May 2005, Notes and Comments Editor, West Publishing Award for the highest GPA in the class, 2002-2003.
 Bar & Gavel Award for outstanding service to the community.